BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

 This **component** may be required in different parts of the application.
 Which means that there should be a global context which holds and provides the object.
-But before building such context, let's discuss the nature of components and components wiring.
+Let's first discuss the nature of components and components wiring.

 Componential Architecture